thalesgroup-cert/FAST/README.md

 ## Setup for installation

 ##### 1. DOWNLOAD PYTHON
 Go to Microsoft Store and download Python 3
 [<img src="Documentation/Ressources/Windows/python.png" width="400"/>](Documentation/Ressources/Windows/python.png)
 ##### 2. Open FAST directory
 - Go to `Setup` folder and execute `windows.bat` script
-- Click `Yes` button to give the script administrator right, it will install Winget and Tkinter
-[<img src="Documentation/Ressources/Windows/admin_right2.png" width="250"/>](Documentation/Ressources/Windows/admin_right2.png)
+- Click `Yes` button to give the script administrator rights, it will install Winget and Tkinter [<img src="Documentation/Ressources/Windows/admin_right2.png" width="250"/>](Documentation/Ressources/Windows/admin_right2.png)

 ##### 3. User interaction might be required during Winget installation:
-you will see Winget installation processing
+- You will see Winget installation processing
 [<img src="Documentation/Ressources/Windows/winget1.png" width="400"/>](Documentation/Ressources/Windows/winget1.png)

 - If Winget is already installed, you won't have to do anything
-- Otherwise, you have to click on `Update` button that appears, then close that windows
+- Otherwise, you have to click on `Update` button that appears, then close that window

 [<img src="Documentation/Ressources/Windows/winget2.png" width="300"/>](Documentation/Ressources/Windows/winget2.png)
 [<img src="Documentation/Ressources/Windows/winget3.png" width="285"/>](Documentation/Ressources/Windows/winget3.png)

 ## How to use the programm on Windows 10
-Click on `Launch_Windows.bat` to run the program and let the application to run as administrator
+- Click on `Launch_Windows.bat` to run the program and let the application to run as administrator

 [<img src="Documentation/Ressources/Windows/admin_right2.png" width="250"/>](Documentation/Ressources/Windows/admin_right2.png)